Trade smarter, not harder, and get a 50% bonus on your first deposit with promo code QS50.

 Finally, Quotex offers the functionality to specify the duration of each interval on the intraday chart.
 These intervals can range from 1-minute and 5-minute to 15-minute or even custom intervals.

-Customizing Candlestick Charts With Real-Time Market Data
+Customizing Candlestick Charts with Real-Time Market Data

 This section will look at customizing candlestick charts with real-time market data.
 Individuals have the opportunity to utilize various advanced Quotex chart settings when customizing their candlestick charts.
 These settings offer the ability to enhance analysis and tailor the chart according to specific needs.
 Here are some key settings that you may encounter.

-Candlestick charts offer the flexibility to adjust the timeframe, allowing you to view data in various intervals such as minutes, hours, days, weeks, or months.
-The choice of timeframe depends on individual trading styles and the desired duration for analysis.
+Candlestick charts offer the flexibility to adjust the time frame, allowing you to view data in various intervals such as minutes, hours, days, weeks, or months.
+The choice of time frame depends on individual trading styles and the desired duration for analysis.

 Additionally, Quotex provides several technical indicators that may be used with candlestick charts.
 These indicators can offer more information on price movement, market trends, momentum, volume, and other factors.